kwong05/f24cs35l/README.md

 ## Current Features
 **Home Screen Features:**
+- Signup and login, with unique usernames and encrypted passwords
-- Displays the current machine in use, available machines, the waitlisted machine status, and time remaining before the queue is empty,
+- Displays the current machine in use, available machines, the waitlisted machine status, and time remaining before the queue is empty.

 **Waitlist Management:**
 - Unlimited users can join the waitlist, but each can only have one machine in use and one on the waitlist at a time.